capncodewash/docs-1/sources/oxtrust/configuration.md

 This section of the application allows the server administrator to connect to the internal LDAP of the Gluu Server.
-As Gluu Server administrator, you do not need to insert anything here in this section as new Gluu Server versions automatically populates this for you (unless you try to manually configure it anyway).
+As Gluu Server administrator, you do not need to insert anything here in this section.
+New Gluu Server versions automatically populate this for you (unless you try to manually configure it).

 * _Refresh Method:_ The Gluu Server allows the Server Administrator to apply two types of Cache Refresh mechanism--(i) VDS Method and (ii) Copy